 This is the first mother's day that I won't be able to call my mom up and wish her a Happy Mother's Day and it's killing me that I'll never hear her voice again, be able to hug her, nor will I be able to just see her.
+I seriously never thought that I would spend so many Mother's Day without my mom that I will have to now.

 - My Beautiful Mother… battling Endometrial Cancer